AtomSDK/atomsdk-demo-windows/README.md

 ```
 IMPORTANT
-Due to some compatibility issues, you might need to copy the following files manually \packages\Atom.SDK.Net.2.1.0\src to your project output directory:
+Due to some compatibility issues, you might need to copy the following files manually from \packages\Atom.SDK.Net.2.1.0\src to your project output directory:
 nfapi.dll
 NetworkUtility.dll
 MixpanelC.dll